alexjamesgodfrey/bookwords-old/README.md

 # Aris Monolithic Repository

-This repository will contain all things ARIS. to maximize code sharing.
+This repository will contain all things ARIS.
+This will maximize code sharing and improve development efficiency.

 ## What's inside?